cimatosa/jobmanager/README.md

 Easy distributed computing based on the python class SyncManager for remote communication and python module multiprocessing for local parallelism.

+### Documentation
+The documentation is available at http://cimatosa.github.io/jobmanager/

 ### Developer's note
 After cloning into jobmanager, create a virtual environment